isaac-sim/IsaacLab/docs/source/migration/migrating_from_isaacgymenvs.rst

 Scene Config
 ------------

-The :class:`~omni.isaac.lab.scene.InteractiveSceneCfg` class can be used to specify parameters related to the scene, such as the number of environments and the spacing between environments.
-Each task config must have a variable named ``scene`` defined that holds the type :class:`~omni.isaac.lab.scene.InteractiveSceneCfg`.
+The :class:`~isaaclab.scene.InteractiveSceneCfg` class can be used to specify parameters related to the scene, such as the number of environments and the spacing between environments.
+Each task config must have a variable named ``scene`` defined that holds the type :class:`~isaaclab.scene.InteractiveSceneCfg`.

 +--------------------------------------------------------------+-------------------------------------------------------------------+
 |                                                              |                                                                   |